Ballot Measures | Go or No-Go Decisions

 Know when to hold ‘em, know when to fold ‘em.
 It might be evident to you that the campaign isn’t winnable.
 Perhaps, your polling reveals that you don’t have a shot or you don’t have the hard support numbers you need to win.
 When in doubt, it’s always better to regroup than run a ballot measure or referendum campaign that is guaranteed to lose.

-Need help on your political campaign?
-Check out our blogs for political campaign tips.
+Need More resource on Ballot Measures?
+Check out our blog for political campaign tips.